Are you ready to apply?

 If your installation is accredited to the scheme, we’ll create an account for you where you can view the details of your accreditation and provide us with information if you ever need to.
 This account is on our online portal called ‘MyRHI’.
 For help on how to use MyRHI, see our Helpsheet: Guide to MyRHI

 A few things to note

-The application form will work on all devices but we recommend you use your computer (rather than a smartphone or tablet) where possible.
+The application form works on all devices but we recommend you use your computer (rather than a smartphone or tablet) where possible.

-We ask that the applicant completes the form personally as bank and personal details are required.
-If it’s difficult for you to complete an online application because you have a disability or you don’t have easy access to a computer, please contact our applicant support centre for help.
+If it’s difficult for you to complete an online application because you have a disability or you don’t have easy access to a computer, please contact our enquiries team for support.

-Please see our full terms and conditions in the Publications and Updates below.
+Please see our full terms and conditions of the DRHI scheme.